yshen4/BitStart/cloud/cloud4Kubernetes.md

 In this document, we discuss the architecture how to provision cloud (AWS/GCP/Azure) resources for Kubernetes cluster.
 The main goal is to under how to support BYOC cluster with control plance.

 ## Architecture Overview
 We use a control plane + deployer services architecture with Terraform as the infrastructure-as-code engine to provision AWS resources.
+The control plane manages entity lifecycle and orchestrates provisioning, and each cloud service (e.g., cloud-network-service, cloud-k8s-service) receives tasks and executes terraform.

 ```yaml
 ┌─────────────────────────────────────────────────────────────────────────────┐